limen/fastrq/README.md

 + Abstract Priority Queue, Capped Priority Queue and Overflow-able Capped Priority Queue
 + Push and Pop support batch operation
 + Using Lua scripts to save RTT (Round Trip Time)
-+ All data types support to find indexes of members
++ Support getting indexes of members
++ Support pushing only if a member not inside the queue

 ## Data types